-Factory Five Charity Car to be Auctioned at Mecum on January 12 in Florida
+Factory Five Charity Car Auctioned at Mecum for $110,000

 This beautifully build aqua blue Factory Five Mk4 Roadster debuted at the 2021 SEMA Show, and is know being auctioned for charity with ALL proceeds going to benefit the pediatric cancer hospital supported by the Austin Hatcher Foundation.
 The car will be auctioned to the highest bidder at the Mecum Kissimmee Auction on January 12, and you can bid in person, online, or over the phone.
 Click here to view the listing on Mecum’s site.